Smallibs/kraft/README.md

 ## Work in progress ...

+Things to be done:
-A proof of this implementation should be done.
+- a proof of this implementation
+- a client insert conforming the specification
+- the log compaction
+- ...

 ## License